The Ham Shack Equipment

 - Yaesu FT-7800 - nice dual band transceiver for 2M and 70cM.

 - Yaesu FT-2200 2M Transceiver.
-Bought this one to use with a BYONICS TinyTrack4 APRS setup.
+Bought this one to use in the car with a BYONICS TinyTrack4 APRS setup.
+Have not decided on an antenna yet so it is still in the shack.

 - Yaesu VX-8R - A modern tri band hand held, amazing technology.
 I bought the remote microphone/speaker complete with the GPS module but have not had much success in setting up APRS yet.
 HELP required.